A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Planar trivalent graphs

-\begin{definition} A {\em perfect matching} in a graph $G(V, E)$ is a set of edges $M\subset E$ such that every vertex of the corresponding subgraph $G_M(V, M)$ has degree 1. \end{definition}
+A {\em perfect matching} in a graph $G(V, E)$ is a set of edges $M\subset E$ such that every vertex of the corresponding subgraph $G_M(V, M)$ has degree 1.
 This definition implies that (1) no two edges in the matching share a common endpoint, (2) a loop cannot be an edge in a matching, and (3) every vertex in $G$ is `matched' with another vertex through a connecting edge in $M$.
 Clearly, $G_M$ is a spanning subgraph of $G$, in fact, it is a $1$-regular subgraph.
-For this reason, perfect matchings are also called $1$-factors (as stated earlier, we will continue to also call this subgraph by $M$ when the context is clear).\\
+For this reason, perfect matchings are also called $1$-factors.

-The dumbbell has a perfect matching $M=\{(\{v_1,v_2\},1)\}$.
-Not all planar trivalent graphs have perfect matchings.
-The plane drawing below is a trivalent graph with no perfect matching.

-This fact leads one to ask: Which trivalent graphs have perfect matchings?
-Peterson, in one of the first theorems in graph theory, showed that perfect matchings often exist \cite{P}.
-First, we need an important definition: